why ContextLogic Inc. [WISH] is a Good Choice for Investors After New Price Target of $18.44

-ContextLogic Inc. [NASDAQ: WISH] jumped around 0.11 points on Wednesday, while shares priced at $13.61 at the close of the session, up 0.81%.
-The company report on June 24, 2021 that SHAREHOLDER ALERT: CLAIMSFILER REMINDS ARRY, CCXI, PCT, WISH INVESTORS of Lead Plaintiff Deadline in Class Action Lawsuits.
+ContextLogic Inc. [NASDAQ: WISH] slipped around -0.35 points on Friday, while shares priced at $14.04 at the close of the session, down -2.43%.
+The company report on June 28, 2021 that SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of ContextLogic Inc. – WISH.

 >> 7 Top Picks for the Post-Pandemic Economy <<